 In 2016, the total funds raised by AI startups was around $5 Billion.
 Sectors which attracted most of these funding were Auto Tech, Ad Sales and CRM, Business Intelligence and Analytics, Health Care, Cyber Security and Robotics.

-Editor’s Note : Do check out the Best Online Courses on Cyber Security
+Editor’s Note : Do check out the courses on Cyber Security Training Online.

 Most Important People in Artificial Intelligence to look out for